lee-dohm/code-smells/README.md

 ## Why Ruby for the Code Examples?

-I chose to use [Ruby][ruby] for the code examples mostly because its ability to compactly express ideas will be able to quickly convey the point of the examples with a minimum of confusion.
+I chose [Ruby][ruby] for the code examples mostly because its ability to compactly express ideas will be able to quickly convey the point of the examples with a minimum of confusion.

 ## Code Smells That Suggest Refactoring